-Teach Cyber, a subsidiary of DARK Enterprises Inc., is a non-profit dedicated to developing, supporting, and stewarding excellent cybersecurity education at the secondary level.
+Teach Cyber is an initiative of DARK Enterprises Inc. DARK Enterprises Inc. is a non-profit dedicated to developing, supporting, and stewarding excellent cybersecurity education at the secondary level.
 Our mission is to provide resources, training, and support to secondary school educators teaching cybersecurity.

 By supporting teachers, we hope to 1) contribute to growing the cybersecurity workforce; and 2) help all students understand ways to act more safely and more ethically in cyberspace.

 “T.C., I can’t believe you fell for another phishing email!”

 The meaningful learning of cybersecurity delivered using hands-on, student-centered pedagogical strategies.

 Individual and organizational efforts to build fairness, equity, diversity, caring, and respect.

 Educational experiences that incorporate multiple means of representation, expression, and engagement so all students can access and learn cybersecurity.

 Using data and best practices to steward excellent cybersecurity education.